burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Support of Various Features by Compilers Vendors

-Compiler vendors are hard at work to catch up with all new features, which have started to appear every three years since 2011.
+Compiler vendors are hard at work to catch up with all the new features, which have started to appear every three years since 2011.

-You can keep track which compiler supports which features of C++11/14/17/20/23 based on this table:
+You can keep track of which compiler supports which features of C++11/14/17/20/23 based on this table:
 [https://en.cppreference.com/w/cpp/compiler_support](https://en.cppreference.com/w/cpp/compiler_support)

-An alternative and in fact standardized way starting from C++2020 to check the presence of some features is based on using [feature test macro](#13-feature-test-macro).
+An alternative and in fact standardized way, starting from C++2020, to check the presence of some features is based on using [feature test macro](#13-feature-test-macro).
 The list of available macros is available here: https://en.cppreference.com/w/cpp/feature_test

 # Glossary

 **C/C++**.
 By C/C++, we mean C or C++ programming languages.
-Formally these are two different languages.
+Formally, these are two different languages.

 **A Shallow Copy.** A shallow copy contains copies of all members of an object one by one.
 If the copied members are pointers to dynamic memory, then only pointers by themselves are copied.
 Objects to which data pointers refer are not taken into consideration during shallow copying.